USRSE/usrse.github.io/pages/community/election.md

 Individuals may nominate themselves or another member.
 In cases when a nomination is not a self-nomination, the Election Chairs will contact the nominated individual to confirm their interest in participating.

-On the nomination form, the following information is required:
+On the nomination form, which will be available once nominations open, the following information is required:

 **If Nominating Someone Else:**